Priya-Nigam/IndividualProjectProposal/PriyaNigam_MultiplayerTournamentBreakout.md

 ## Background
 URL reference to project: https://github.com/Priya-Nigam/IndividualProjectProposal/tree/master/breakout

 To successfully build and run the project, git clone the repository in your Java IDE.
-Then build the project and run the BreakoutExtra.java configuration.
+Then build the project and run the Breakout.java configuration.
 This should load a GUI in which clicking will start the single player version of the game.

 ***Building***
 - Works with Intellij IDEA 2020.2.1 Community version on Mac OS.